saikrishnabh/FAQ-bot-using-bert/README.md

 # FAQ-bot-using-bert sentence transformers

-I had csv file of Frequently asked Questions and answers.
-My problem statement is choose/find similar question based on user input question. sentence-transformers is a library that provides easy methods to compute embeddings (dense vector representations) for sentences, paragraphs and images.
+I had csv file of Frequently asked Questions and answers. <b> My problem statement is choose/find similar question based on user input question </b>. sentence-transformers is a library that provides easy methods to compute embeddings (dense vector representations) for sentences, paragraphs and images.
 Texts are embedded in a vector space such that similar text is close, which enables applications such as semantic search, clustering, and retrieval.

 ## Working:-